What we VALUE

 Who Gives A Cluck is your Australian Hen Haven, a place where you can feel a part of an ever-growing hen loving community!

-We RESCUE HENS from free ranging farms before the owner has, undertaken, what they say, is the worst job which is culling the hens at around 18 months to 2 years of age because they are no longer commercially viable.
+We RESCUE HENS from battery and free ranging farms before the owner has, undertaken, what they say, is the worst job, which is culling the hens at around 15 months to 2 years of age because they are no longer commercially viable.
 We take that burden from the egg farmer.
 We give every hen a thorough physical (treadmill and push ups come to mind), give them the royal spa treatment consisting of a full body massage with lice mite treatment, tonic for internal wormies, pedicure to remove those clumps of mud they can accumulate in big flocks, an ear nose and throat check and then finally, an essential oil mini massage of their comb and wattle.
 Just what every girl wants!

 We ADVOCATE for all chooks in Australia.
 Chooks are roosters (or cockerels when they are young) or hens (pullets when they are young).
 We know we can improve our standards of how we treat our chooks.
 We want to inspire change for chook welfare and every family that make the decision to adopt some hens, make this possible.